EncryptingCamera/encryptingcamera-spec/spec.md

 * Video - Supporting video will add quite a few complications and needs additional research to determine feasibility.
 * Insecure Desktops - No attempt will be made by the desktop applications to protect the secrecy of the images or keys should the desktop be insecure.
 The presence of malware or other backdoors will render moot the security provided by this system; at this time it is beyond the scope of this project to address this situation.
 * Insecure Mobile Devices (prior to image capture) - If the mobile device has been tampered with, such as the installation of malware, it is impossible to know if the application or image capture API has been modified.
 As such, this can only provide protection after the image has been captured and encrypted.
+* Multi-User Support - The system is intended to be used only by a single user, multi-user support (communication, user validation, etc.) are not supported at this time.
+This may change in the future, based on user feedback and requests.

 ## Threat Model